robbysabo/robofriends/README.md

 # robofriends
-Demonstration of using React to make a dynamic site with a search functionality.
+A demostration of using React.js along with using and parsing json data, quick search functionality, and follow standarded front-end developmental practices.